-For those owners whose property market value is still higher than the assessed value, there is a 3% maximum increase that can be applied this year.
-"Save Our Homes" limits the amount of the increased tax valuation on homes from one year to the next to 3% or the rate of inflation, whichever is lower.
+For those owners whose property market value is still higher than the assessed value, "Save Our Homes" limits the amount of the increased tax valuation on homes from one year to the next to 3% or the rate of inflation, whichever is lower.
 People who have owned their homes for a number of years and enjoyed large price appreciations may still have a taxable value that is less than the market value.
-For the 2018 tax year, this would lead to the maximum increase in taxes under "Save Our Homes" as the rate of inflation is 2.1%.
+For the 2021 tax year, this would lead to the maximum increase in taxes under "Save Our Homes" as the rate of inflation is 1.4%.

-- 8. I have a second home in Broward County.
+8. I have a second home in Broward County.
 Am I subject to the "Save Our Homes" legislation?

 No. Only those homeowners eligible for Homestead Exemption are subject to the "Save Our Homes" legislation.
-Second homes and businesses are taxed at the assessed value (less exemptions) of the property or business. - 9.
-Why does my property tax notice show the Additional Homestead of \$25,000 for County, Municipal, and Independent but not School Board?
+Second homes and businesses are taxed at the assessed value (less exemptions) of the property or business.

+9. Why does my property tax notice show the Additional Homestead of \$25,000 for County, Municipal, and Independent but not School Board?